gitex-flow/gitex-flow-node/README.md

 #> npm run hotfix:finish -- [name]
 ```

-##### g-flow Extension feature
+##### Extension features

 - If no name is set, the branch name is generated automatically with the next minor semantic version string based on the latest released version.
-- If the hotfix is started, the version from `package.json`
+- If the hotfix is started, the version from `package.json` is updated
 - Before the hotfix is finished, the `CHANGELOG.md` is updated with the bugfixs are mode on the hotfix branch

 #### Support

-Support branches based on a released version to provide long time support of a program version.
+Support branches are based on a released version to provide long time support of a program version.

 ```shell
 #> npm run support:start -- <name> <base>